ymotkpo3/ymotkpo3/README.md

 </p>

-Electromechanical Technician and computer sience student.
+Electromechanical Technician and Computer Science student.

 I enjoy exploring and building projects that combine software, electronics, and design, from embedded systems and desktop applications to 3D-printed hardware.